TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-javascriptsdk.md

 5. Browser version if issue in specific browser only

 **Known issues**<br>
-Auto collection of page duration is not applicable for single page applications.
-Please use custom [startTrackPage](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/API-reference.md#starttrackpage), [stopTrackPage](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/API-reference.md#stoptrackpage) to instrument scenarios.<br>
+* Auto collection of page duration is not applicable for single page applications.
+Please use custom [startTrackPage](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/API-reference.md#starttrackpage), [stopTrackPage](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/API-reference.md#stoptrackpage) to instrument scenarios.

-Automatic injection of the JavaScript SDK using the App Service extension can cause page rendering issues and server side errors.
+* Automatic injection of the JavaScript SDK using the App Service extension can cause page rendering issues and server side errors.
 Disable this injection by removing the `APPINSIGHTS_JAVASCRIPT_ENABLED` application setting.
 See [this page](https://azure.microsoft.com/blog/enable-client-side-monitoring-in-azure-with-application-insights/) for more information.

 ## **Recommended Documents**
 [Getting Started](https://docs.microsoft.com/azure/application-insights/app-insights-javascript)<br>